-Dr John Lee Hin Hock is the CEO of the Bank.
-He leads the Senior Management team, implements the business and risk strategies, remuneration and other policies in accordance with the direction given by the Board, and promotes a sound corporate culture which reinforces ethical, prudent and professional conduct.
+The CEO leads the Senior Management team, implement the business and risk strategies, remuneration and other policies in accordance with the direction given by the Board, and promotes a sound corporate culture which reinforces ethical, prudent and professional conduct.
 The CEO, assisted by the Senior Management, bears the responsibility of the day-to-day management of the Bank, including ensuring the continued adequacy and effectiveness of the systems of internal controls and risk management.